 Skip to content

-CasparCG playout
+CasparCG Playout

 CasparCG Server is a professional-grade, open-source software available for both Windows and Linux, dedicated to playing out graphics, audio, and video to multiple outputs.